SiteRelEnby/anduril2/README.md

 ```

 # Roadmap
+* Rebase on TK/gchart's changes for 3+ channels and att1616 support, probably do a lot of refactoring of how mods are applies
 * (Configurable?) optional time limit for momentary turbo mode from lock (just in case something wedges the button held)
 * In progress: Make modifications and features user-configurable and modular
   * Modularise starryalley mods